Cary-Blair Transport Medium: Composition, Principle, Preparation, and Uses

 References and further readings

-- Laboratory Methods for the Diagnosis of Epidemic Dysentery and Cholera; Center for Disease Control and Prevention.
+- Centers for Disease Control and Prevention (CDC).
+(2011).
+Laboratory Methods for the Diagnosis of Epidemic Dysentery and Cholera.
+Atlanta: CDC.